 This made me both laugh and get weak in the knees…

 Last weekend, I went to see the movie Gloria Bell with my friend Gisela, and one scene was incredibly romantic.
-A man and a woman sit on the bed, and the man reads her a poem out of a book.
-(Side note: How dreamy to read poetry from a paperback, lying on your side, curving back the cover.)
+A man and a woman sit on a sofa, and the man reads her a poem out of a book.
+(Side note: How dreamy to read poetry from a paperback, side by side, curving back the cover.)

 The poem is by Chilean poet Claudio Bertoni: